Summary of our market study

 Paris will host the next Olympic and Paralympic Games in ****.
 For you, is this... ? Île-de-France, ****, in Source: ****

-Ile-de-France residents are even less seduced by the idea of hosting the Games in the summer of ****, as **% consider it a bad thing, ** percentage points more than for France as a whole.
-This figure has also ...
+Ile-de-France residents are even less seduced by the idea of hosting the Games in the summer of ****, as **% consider it a bad thing, ** percentage points more than in France as a whole.
+This percentage has also ...

 2.4 The rise of digital viewing of sporting events

-French demand for sporting events is characterized by a growing demand for ease of access and personalization of the content viewed, with more and more young French people multiplying the number of interfaces for viewing sporting events.
+French demand for sporting events is characterized by a growing demand for easy access and personalized content, with more and more young French people using multiple viewing interfaces.
 According to a Google study reported by Les Echos, **% of Millenials use a phone at the same time as watching the Superbowl game.
 These new requirements call for ever greater adaptability on the part of sports event organizers, particularly in terms of mastering the new technologies that enable the events in question to be broadcast.

-The sports market is undergoing a digital revolution, as cinema did before it, with streaming platforms such as Netflix and Amazon Prime Video playing a ...
+The sports market is undergoing a digital revolution, as cinema did before it, with streaming platforms such as Netflix and Amazon Prime Video playing a key role.
+For example, the Amazon Prime Video platform ...

 2.5 New sports practices and new players